arpastrana/compas_cem/README.md

 **We assume you have [Anaconda](https://www.anaconda.com/) installed in your machine.
 If not, please download and install it before continuing.**

-First, create a new anaconda environment from your command line.
+First, create a new anaconda environment from the [Anaconda Command Prompt](https://stackoverflow.com/questions/37993175/difference-between-command-prompt-and-anaconda-prompt) if you are on Windows, or from your [Terminal](https://towardsdatascience.com/a-quick-guide-to-using-command-line-terminal-96815b97b955) if you are on MacOS or Linux.
 The only dependency is `compas`.
 Here we chose the name of the environment to be `cem`, but you can call it `spacecowboy` if you prefer.

 ```bash